Welcome to Gavin’s room!

-So what about Gavin’s stuff, where does he get to express his personallity.
+So what about Gavin’s stuff, where does he get to express his personality?
 Well, let me start by first saying I have made a rule that posters and such are not allowed on the walls.
 The kids are fine with that because they take pride in their “awesome” rooms.
-However I have made sure to provide Gavin with ample space to hang whatever he wants on this metal bulletin board.
+And they also have the playroom gallery!
+However, I have made sure to provide Gavin with ample space to hang whatever he wants on this metal bulletin board.

 It’s so important to let kids and teens have places to express themselves.